AppleGreen Cottage

 Decovil is a firm fusible stabilizer that gives bags shape, body, and a more polished feel.
 It comes in two versions - Decovil Light and Decovil Heavy - and while both are excellent for bagmaking, they are not interchangeable.
 If you use the heavier one where the lighter one would do, the bag can get bulky, harder to turn, and much less enjoyable to sew.

-Let's make this easy - and see which of the two might be my favorite ever bag stabilizer!
+Let's make this easy - and see which of the two might be my favorite ever bag stabilizer.
+But first, what is what:

 What Decovil Light is best for